-One side to Dog walking most overlook is the experience of the walker in areas dealing with maturity and ability to deal with dangerous or emergency situations.
+While enthusiasm, price and availability are great, one side to working with animals most overlook is the experience, maturity and ability to deal with dangerous or emergency situations.
 Having spent many years volunteering in Dog Shelters and in my careers, I have had to deal with many, some bad, some good, but always striving to deal with problems head on in a calm and professional manner.

-Example One: In 2017 I found myself in the right place at the right time in a Dog park.
+In 2017 I found myself in the right place at the right time in a Dog park.
 I had taken a regular clients old Lab for his bi weekly dog park play time when a normal night turned into chaos.
-A young inexperienced lady was walking her clients Dog, unknown to her and the client, their "blue staffy" was actually 1 year old a heavily muscled staffy X bred for fighting.
-I took one look and knew there would be trouble, but before I could say anything she had released the dog into the park without first seeing how it behaved toward the other dogs through the fence.
+A young inexperienced lady was walking her client's Dog, unknown to her and the client, their "blue staffy" was actually 1 year old a heavily muscled staffy X bred for fighting.
+I took one look and knew there would be trouble, but before I could say anything she had released the dog into the park without first seeing how it behaved toward the other dogs through the fence (something you should always do when introducing a Dog to a new pack environment).
 Her dog went straight for a large mastiff belonging to a teenage boy and bit onto its face.
 While everyone in the park was freaking out, I jumped into action, lifted the the boys dog in one hand and held off the aggressive staffy with my legs, while yelling at people to get back so I could lift the dog over the fence to safety.
 The boy unfortunately due to emotional distress put his hand in between the fighting dogs in an attempt to protect his best friend and lost the end of his finger (never do this).
 I administered first aid to the kid, calmed the situation, called the ambulance and police...
 I tell this story not to boost myself, but to make you aware that experience is very important when it comes to choosing who you want to take care of your family pet.
 Also that if you take your dog to a park, make sure to assess how it behaves to the other dogs there.
 If you dog attacks anyone, you are liable for any legal damages.
 Also it is just common sense to be safe.
+Education is key.

-Example Two: There are also very positive experiences.
+There are also very positive experiences.
 I have stated that I specialise with large dogs who have anxiety.
 Many people with good hearts adopt a dog to give it a good home and a second chance, while admirable, they often over look the dog's past and previous traumas.
+They aren't always equipped to deal with it.
 I had a client, her name was Rosie (a very strong HeelerxPitbull) and I worked with her for 2 days a week over a period of 6 months.
-She was an absolute sweetheart and very gentile, but reacted to canine aggression with force.
+She was an absolute sweetheart and very gentle, but reacted to canine aggression very defensively.
 Her anxiety on a lead was so bad, I couldnt get her to walk down a street without her crying and stopping to see if there was another dog or person around every corner waiting to attack her.
-She had very little exposer to positive experiences with other dogs, that often her first reaction was to wrestle and dominate them if they showed her any aggression, rather than to ignore and walk on.
+She had very little exposure to positive experiences with other dogs, that often her first reaction was to wrestle and dominate them if they showed her any aggression, rather than to ignore and walk on.
 It took time, but eventually I helped her realise that walking was a fun experience and other dogs could be fun too.
 If a Dog growled at her, she was to sit there and be patient.
-Granted, there are some things you cannot train out of a dog, but her progress was remarkable.
-I eventually convinced her owner to let me take her to a Dog park, the owner feard she would fight other dogs, but I assured her she wouldnt.
+I eventually convinced her owner to let me take her to a Dog park, the owner feared she would fight other dogs, but I assured her she wouldnt.
 I took her and after some hesitation, she spent the next 3 hours having the time of her life.
 Unfortunately, Rosie died a week later.
 She got out of her yard and ran onto a road.
 The story had a sad ending, but this was a dog that had been returned 5 times to a shelter and was on death row.
 A single mum gave her a chance and in that 6 months she for the first time had a real life, thanks to a whole lot of guidance and love.

 Conditions of Service.